-Well yes it’s that time of year and Apple has launched the iPhone 5.
+Well yes, it’s that time of year and Apple has launched the iPhone 5.
 As is to be expected the media have over-hyped what is in all senses a phone that should have been launched in 2011 if not 2010.
-After two years of every other phone manufacturer leading the field in terms of screen size and resolution Apple finally realise’s it was behind the curve.
+After two years of every other phone manufacturer leading the field in terms of screen size and resolution Apple finally realizes it was behind the curve.

 However, the manner in which Apple has managed to release only limited updates with the introduction of the S for the iPhone 3S and 4S models after the release of the iPhone 3 and 4 has instead meant Apple lost the advantage in the highly competitive smart-phone market.

-Samsung sales figures show that Samsung has outsold Apple by tens of millions on a global basis.
-Yes Samsung have more models – that in itself, details in TMV’s view that Samsung in terms of mobile smart-phones are more innovative than Apple.
+Samsung sales figures show that Samsung has outsold Apple buy tens of millions on a global basis.
+Yes Samsung have more models – that in itself, details in TMV’s view that Samsung in terms of mobile smart-phones are more innovative then Apple.

-It is interesting to note that it clearly outlines that the memory has only cost Apple $9 USD per 16GB yet in Australia Apple charge a whopping $100 per extra memory upgrade (so a mark-up of 1000%) – nice if you can get it.
+It is interesting to note that it clearly outlines that the ram has only cost Apple $9 USD per 16GB yet in Australia Apple charge a whopping $100 per extra ram upgrade (so a mark-up of 1000%) – nice if you can get it.

 What’s more it really illustrates how important the iPhone is to Apple’s bottom line, with the iPhone 4S costing a total of $132 USD to manufacture.
 Yet in Australia Apple was retailing this same base model for $799AUD ($841 USD at today’s exchange rate).
 An awesome mark-up in anyone’s books.

-On a final note there really is not much new about the iPhone 5 except a larger screen that is still smaller than what would be called standard for a smart-phone at this point in time, an improved but by no means better camera and faster processor than in its predecessors.
-No NFC, it is lighter than the older iPhone models but still heavier than other larger and better spec’d competitor phones on the market.
+On a final note, there really is not much new about the iPhone 5 except a larger screen that is still smaller than what would be called standard for a smart-phone, an improved but by no means better camera and faster processor than in its predecessors.
+No NFC, it lighter than the older iPhone models but still heavier than other larger and better spec’d competitor phones on the market.

-All in all in TMV’s view yes Apple innovated with the original iPhone but this new model is back to the future and already behind the curve in comparison to what smart-phones competitor manufacturer’s have and are continuing to launch.
-It’s time Apple stopped sitting on the side benches and do what it does best – make other peoples ideas work better!
+All in all in TMV’s view yes Apple innovated with the original iPhone but this new model is back to the future and already behind the curve in comparison to what smart-phones competitor manufactures have and are continuing to launch.
+It’s time Apple stopped sitting on the side benches and do what it does best – make other people’s ideas work better!